Power in the Name of Jesus | You Have Authority to Use It

 Mark 9:39 “Do not stop him,” Jesus said.
 “No one who does a miracle in my name can in the next moment say anything bad about me.”

-•• There is such power in Jesus’ name that it can enable those who invoke His name in faith to accomplish even miracles.
+- •• There is such power in the name of Jesus that it can enable those who invoke His name in faith to accomplish even miracles.

 •• I recall seeing that name above all names, the name of Jesus, called upon in delivering a woman possessed by four demons.
 In submission to the authority of Jesus' name, the four evil spirits came out of the woman.
 She was quickly saved and baptized in the Holy Spirit, speaking in tongues, laughing and crying with joy, and declaring, “This is what I’ve always wanted!”
 She was happily in church the next Sunday, completely delivered, saved, and Spirit-filled in response to that name above all names — Jesus!